 Dashboards with Custom Marker Maps of U.S. Election Results

-Using custom markers as pivotal elements in maps can effectively visualize specific trends and patterns.
+Using custom markers as pivotal map elements can effectively visualize specific trends and patterns.
 Two main marker map types are often used:

 - Spike Maps: Utilize shaded triangle peaks, following a peaks-and-valleys metaphor, illustrating changes in data magnitude.